fuzziqersoftware/rfid-access/README.md

 [Here is the EasyEDA project for the shield](https://easyeda.com/fuzziqersoftware/rfid-access-panel); the exported schematic and PCB files are also included in this repository.
 I ordered the PCBs through [JLCPCB](https://jlcpcb.com/) (you can do this directly from EasyEDA).
 The minimum order size is 5 boards, but I really only needed one, so I'll mail you a blank (unassembled) board for free if you tell me where to mail it to.
 (Offer expires if/when all four are mailed out.)

 This board has an IR LED and a phototransistor which the software uses to detect when the door is physically closed.
-(These should be soldered with plenty of extra wire, so they can be bent toward the doorjamb.)
+(These should be soldered with plenty of extra wire, so they can be bent toward the doorjamb as you see in the photo above.)
 When the door is unlocked, it stays unlocked for at least three seconds and at most ten seconds - after three seconds, if the phototransistor detects the wall nearby at any point, the door will relock then instead of waiting the full ten seconds.

 The servo is securely fastened to the acrylic sheet, and the wires from the actuator wrap around the crown of the deadbolt knob cover.